NanoFerreira/SWE_MainProject_Team1/TeamAssignments.md

 [Link to Resume](https://shorturl.at/AYFxX)
  - External Communicator: Facilitated technical discussions within the team, as well as communicated with customers ensuring proper feedback.
 Making sure everyone's voice is heard.
  - Backlogger: Documentated each step of the project's work.
 Ensuring the timeline and expectations created were met.
- - Interacion Software Engineer: Implements the python scripts necessary for the front end page and the database behind it to interact swiftly.
+ - Interaction Software Engineer: Implements the python scripts necessary for the front end page and the database behind it to interact swiftly.